resilar/sqleet/README.md

 `sqlite3_rekey()` changes the database encryption key.
 This includes encrypting the database the first time, decrypting the database (if nKey == 0), as well as re-encrypting it with a new key.
 Internally, `sqlite3_rekey()` performs a `VACUUM` to encrypt/decrypt all pages of the database.
+The return value is `SQLITE_OK` on success.